 So you’re not a morning person.
 If you think getting up earlier to squeeze a workout in before work is just not going to happen for you, then set an alarm for the time you need to start preparing for your workout in the afternoon/evening.

 If you want to go on a walk at 6pm, set an alarm for 5:30pm as a reminder.
-When you hear the alarm, it’s like a nudge saying, “it’s time to get dressed for your walk.”
-You don’t want to shirk on yourself.
+When you hear the alarm, it’s a workout motivation reminder.
+You don’t want to shirk on your health and fitness.

-10. Trade Exercise for That Afterwork Happy Hour Drink
+10. Trade Exercise for That After-Work Happy Hour

 Maybe you are skipping some workouts to meet co-workers at happy hour.
 Or you come in from a long day at work and have a glass of wine first thing to alleviate the stress of the day.
-While it’s sometimes nice to unwind with a glass of wine, doing so after work could be a habit.
-And you can replace that habit with exercise.
+While it’s sometimes nice to unwind with a glass of wine, doing so after work could become a habit, and you can replace that habit with exercise.

 Exercise can help stave off anxiety and depression, so if your post-work drink is to alleviate post-work stress and anxiety, give a neighborhood walk a whirl instead.

-Life sometimes gets in the way of our best-laid plans, including our plans to work out.
-But by maintaining the attitude of self-love, and giving yourself the gift of time to exercise, you can use the above tips to help you stay on track with your workout regimen.
+Life sometimes gets in the way of our plans, including our plans to work out and stick to weight loss goals.
+However, by maintaining the attitude of self-love and giving yourself the gift of time to exercise, you can use the above tips to help you stay on track with your workout motivation.

-By using some organizational tricks as well as remembering your reasons for making your workout a priority, you’ll not only find the time to fit it in but feel good about doing so.
+By using some organizational tricks and remembering your reasons for making your workout a priority, you’ll not only find the time to fit it in but feel good about doing so.